eun4231/DGNN_analysis/README.md

 # DGNN_analysis
 This repository contains the code for Dynamic Graph Neural Networks on Hardware: Bottleneck Analysis (IISWC 2022).

-## NVIDIA Nsight Systems download
+## NVIDIA Nsight Systems Installation

-Please download this profiling tool usig this link: https://developer.nvidia.com/nsight-systems
+Please install the profiling tool using this link: https://developer.nvidia.com/nsight-systems

 Directly run the downloaded installer to install this tool on your machine.